garfr/miur/log/progress.md

 [here](bsl-normal-triangle.png).
 It is satisfying to finally be drawing something with my language.
 It's still not useful for much besides writing inputs to outputs, so I will have to implement math operations and matrixes.

+# 3/31/2022

+I feel silly, I have left this log untouched for several weeks now.
+I got off my spring break, so I guess that I have just been more busy with school and social interactions.
+Anyway, progress has still been steady.
+I implemented the beginnings of a material system, with effects, techniques and materials.
+I still need support for textures and descriptors, so you can't pass uniforms or anything as is.
+I also implemented a render graph that calculates an efficient rendering procedure to draw different "passes", each with specified inputs and ouputs.
+Finally, I implemented shader hot reloading on top of the material system, so its easy to play with hard coded values to get the look you want.

+I will begin working on passing uniform data to shaders tomorrow, so maybe I can do some model/view/projection action.